 Frankincense essential oil is usually extracted from the Boswellia carteri tree and Boswellia extract for supplements is most often from the Boswellia serrata tree.

-The harvesting of frankincense can take 5 months long and the best frankincense oils usually are harvested from Somalian wild Boswellia trees.
+The harvesting of frankincense can take 5 months and the best frankincense oils usually are harvested from Somalian wild Boswellia trees.
 The bark of the frankincense tree is carefully chopped in an area where hard resin appears on the surface of the tree.
 This allows the resin to drip out and begin to harden over a period of time.

 Frankincense Brands to Avoid

-While some brands are certified organic, potency is unknown.
+While some brands are certified organic, their potency is unknown.
 The following are organic but untested.
 The testing is SO important.